-To this effect, national treasury looters remain active and undeterred while it is shocking that even when stolen/looted funds are traced and repatriated through international collaborations, the same funds are re-looted shortly after repatriation by the senior officials that facilitated the tracing in the first place, a classic example being the disbursement of about \$322 million Abacha loot from the Ministry of Finance to the Office of the National Security Adviser (Olaniyan, 2014: 10; Punch, 11 Dec 2015).
+While there is ongoing judicial and political activism to make generically socio-economic rights justiciable in Nigeria and enhance accountability and transparency, it is shocking to imagine that even when stolen/looted funds are traced and repatriated through international collaborations, the same funds are re-looted shortly after repatriation by the senior officials that facilitated the tracing in the first place, a classic example being the disbursement of about \$322 million Abacha loot from the Ministry of Finance to the Office of the National Security Adviser (Olaniyan, 2014: 10; Punch, 11 Dec 2015).
 It is unfortunate that the Nigerian justice system has not effectively prosecuted most of the oligarchs that have held the state captive for a long time.
-A comparison with the sentencing of the former Prime Minister of Israel, Ehud Olmert (Wall Street Journal, 13 May 2 corruption.
+A comparison with the sentencing of the former Prime Minister of Israel, Ehud Olmert (Wall Street Journal, 13 May 2014) and the son of the Senegalese ex-President, Karim Wade (Daily Mail, 23 March 2015) drives home the argument of this paper that robust political will (Hatchard, 2014: 28-31) could go a long way in ameliorating the scourge of the systemic grand corruption in Nigeria.
+Leaders with strong political will have eluded Nigeria for a long time (ActionAid Nigeria, 2015:16).
+Nigeria needs "the sense of fairness, rationality, compassion, patriotism and humanity in the ruling class..."(Fombad et al, 2015: 727) in order to combat the cancer of corruption.

 This paper argues for exhaustive law and institutional reform in Nigeria, but the extent to which this could be achieved in the light of obvious weak and overburdened judiciary remains another topic worth investigating.
-With the coming into office of the new civilian regime led by President Muhammed Buhari which portends zero-tolerance for corruption, the appointment of a new Head for the anti-corruption agency (EFCC) and the enactment of the Administration of the Criminal Justice Act (ACJ Act) 2015, enactment of the Administration of the Criminal Justice Act (ACJ Act) 2015, it appears that there may be some glimmer of light within the dark tunnel of Nigerian grand corruption practices.
+With the coming into office of the new civilian regime led by President Muhammed Buhari which portends zero-tolerance for corruption, the appointment of a new Head for the anti-corruption agency (EFCC) and the enactment of the Administration of the Criminal Justice Act (ACJ Act) 2015, it appears that there may be some glimmer of light within the dark tunnel of Nigerian grand corruption practices.
 For sceptics who wonder why the fuss about grand corruption, it is opportune to reflect on the South African constitutional Court ruling of Glenister v President of The Republic of South Africa & Ors (CCT48/10) [2011] ZACC 6, 176-77), establishing the close link between corruption and human rights.
 The Court held that: